david-demainlalune/Extract-O-Charset/Readme.md

-# web service for extract_charset from a string

-uses camping a ruby micro framework
+# Extract-O-Charset

+this is a web service that allows the extraction of all unique characters from a text generating a report.

+built with camping (a ruby web microframework), angularJs and twitter bootstrap.

 ## installation